Jussie Smollett hate crime hoax: Investigation

-Criminal charges, arrest, and trial
+Criminal charges, arrest, trial and conviction

 On February 20, 2019, Smollett was charged by a grand jury with a class 4 felony for filing a false police report.
 Smollett's felony count charge in Illinois carries a maximum sentence of three years in prison.
 Smollett hired attorney Mark Geragos in addition to Chicago-based attorneys Todd Pugh and Victor Henderson to work on his legal defense.

 The next day, Smollett surrendered himself at the Chicago Police Department's Central Booking station; shortly thereafter, CPD spokesman Anthony Guglielmi stated that Smollett "is under arrest and in the custody of detectives".
-Guglielmi also said that Smollett was named as suspect in a criminal investigation for filing a fake police report, under a class 4 felony.
+Guglielmi also said that Smollett was named as a suspect in a criminal investigation for filing a fake police report, under a class 4 felony.

 Later that day, Chicago Police Superintendent Eddie T. Johnson held a press conference, gave details of the investigation, and explained how the department concluded that the alleged assault was staged.
-The brothers, Abimbola "Bola" (also known as Abel) and Olabinjo "Ola" Osundairo, who say they helped stage the attack, also said that Smollett came up with the idea to orchestrate the attack after the threatening letter he received did not generate as much attention as he had hoped it would.
+The brothers, Abimbola "Bola" (also known as Abel) and Olabinjo "Ola" Osundairo, who say that they helped stage the attack, also said that Smollett came up with the idea to orchestrate the attack after the threatening letter that he received did not generate as much attention as he had hoped that it would.
 In addition to the rope around his neck, the original plan was to pour gasoline over him, but they decided to use bleach instead.
 Police alleged that the actor intended to further his career by tying the incident to racism in the United States and President Trump, and that Smollett sent himself the threatening letter.

-Judge John Fitzgerald Lyke Jr. set Smollett's bail at $100,000; a friend of the actor paid a $10,000 bond, and Smollett was released from custody on February 21.
+Judge John Fitzgerald Lyke Jr. set Smollett's bail at $100,000; a friend of the actor's paid a $10,000 bond, and Smollett was released from custody on February 21.
 Smollett was required to surrender his passport.

 On March 8, Smollett was indicted on 16 felony counts of "false report of offense" related to the incident.